VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 This RFC is a proposal to add a new opt-in installation mode called `strict-mode`.

-Strict mode is an essential ingredient to fullfil the assumption that dependency-graph is an accurate description of the relationships between packages.
+Strict mode is an essential ingredient to fulfill the assumption that dependency-graph is an accurate description of the relationships between workspaces.

 ## Motivation

 Monorepo-build-tools optimize the dev-workflows by assuming that the dependency graph is an accurate representation of the relationships between workspaces.

-This assumption is a good approximation but it is not always accurate.
-This innaccuracy can lead to a broken builds or releasing broken code.
+This assumption is a good approximation, but it is not always accurate.
+This inaccuracy can lead to a broken builds or releasing broken code.

 What breaks this assumption is the fact that a dependency of one workspace can affect another workspace even if there is no dependency declared between these two workspaces.
+This is true because npm de-duplicates dependencies by installing them in the repo's root node_modules folder, making them accessible by every workspace.

 ## Rational

-There seems to be a consencus in the community that [import-maps](https://github.com/WICG/import-maps) is key to the future of dependency management.
-Because this standard is not yet implemented in NodeJS npm cannot use it yet as a strategy to implement strit-mode.
-Instead, the strategy suggested in this RFC is to implement a solution that works with the current ecosystem by making pieces that can be reused later on to implement support for import-maps.
+There seems to be a consensus in the community that [import-maps](https://github.com/WICG/import-maps) is key to the future of dependency management.
+Because this standard is not yet implemented in NodeJS npm cannot use it yet as a strategy to implement strict-mode.
+Instead, the strategy suggested in this RFC is to implement a solution that works with the current ecosystem by making pieces that can be reused later-on to implement support for import-maps.

 The goal is to have isolation between workspaces, so that one workspace's output cannot be impacted by the dependencies of an unrelated workspace.
 This means that we cannot install a dependency in the root of the repository as it would expose it to all the workspaces.
 This means that packages need to be accessed only through the node_modules folder of each workspace.
 A naive implementation of this would create duplication which would lead to performance and disk usage issues with a cost outweighing the benefit of strictness.

-This RFC suggests to install packages on a flat structure on disk and enable the imports from one to another by setting up symlinks between them.
+This RFC suggests to install packages on a flat structure on disk and enable the imports from one to another package by setting up symlinks between them.

 This approach offers these benefits:

 - *No package duplication*, a given version of a package is installed only once on disk, no matter how many workspaces depend on it.
 - *Strict dependencies*, only the dependencies declared in package.json are installed as symlinks.
-Phantom dependencies are exposed by failing build and tests.
+Phantom dependencies are exposed by failing builds and tests.
-- *Work with standard runtimes*, while other alterntives rely on modifying the runtimes (eg. NodeJS), this solution is compatible with the assumptions of most build tools.
+- *Work with standard runtimes*, while other alternatives rely on modifying the runtimes (eg. NodeJS), this solution is compatible with the assumptions of most build tools.
 - *Battle tested*, this installation strategy has been battle tested by large private repos in Microsoft which have successfully used it through [pnpm](https://pnpm.io/).

 ## Detailed Explanation